v-manchinskiy/diary/content/posts/create-new-hugo-site/index.md

 So, all the preliminary preparations are done.

-## Now we create a new site
+## Now we create a new Hugo site

-In Terminal tab write: `hugo new site hugo-test`.
+In Terminal tab write: `hugo new site hugo-test` .
 Words "hugo-test" you can replase with your own site name.

 ![create new hugo site](create-new-site.jpg)